-This article is part of the Fixed Assets Module training.
-Click here for more information on the Fixed Assets Module
+This article is part of the Fixed Assets module training.
+Click here for more information on the Fixed Assets module.

-The Potential Assets list is located in the 'Fixed Assets' subsection of the Accounting Module.
+The Potential Assets list is located in the 'Fixed Assets' subsection of the Accounting module.
 This list will contain separate rows for each AP Invoice or Journal Entry that has transaction data recorded on any of the 'Potential Asset Trigger' GL Accounts that have been assigned on your Asset Classes.
 This means that as your Accounting Team enters AP Invoices and creates Journal Entries, if any of the Potential Asset Trigger GL Accounts are used on those transactions, the transaction records will appear in this list.

 Potential Asset Trigger Accounts

 The Potential Asset Trigger Account is set on your Asset Classes.
-This field is not limited to a single GL Account, but can be a different GL Account for each Asset Class as needed.
+This field is not limited to a single GL Account but can be a different GL Account for each Asset Class as needed.
 No matter how many Potential Asset Trigger Accounts you have, each will be monitored for activity to sort the AP Invoice and Journal Entry transactions into this list for review.

-1. Set Potential Asset Trigger Account on the Asset Class
+Step 1: Set Potential Asset Trigger Account on the Asset Class

-2. Enter transaction details on the Potential Asset Trigger Account on AP Invoices & Journal Entries
+Step 2: Enter transaction details on the Potential Asset Trigger Account on AP Invoices & Journal Entries

 Potential Assets List

 Transactions can be reviewed individually, row by row, or in bulk by checking off multiple rows and using the bulk edit feature.
 Additionally, the list can be filtered by Location and even exported to excel for bulk updates.

-- Date - the date of the transaction
+- Date - The date of the transaction

-- Detail Location - the Location on the detail line where the Potential Asset Trigger Account was used (may differ from the Location on the transaction header)
+- Detail Location - The Location on the detail line where the Potential Asset Trigger Account was used (may differ from the Location on the transaction header)

-- Detail Amount - the amount on the detail line where the Potential Asset Trigger Account was used (may differ from the total Amount on the transaction header)
+- Detail Amount - The amount on the detail line where the Potential Asset Trigger Account was used (may differ from the total Amount on the transaction header)

-- Account - the Potential Asset Trigger Account that was used on the detail line of the transaction
+- Account - The Potential Asset Trigger Account that was used on the detail line of the transaction

-- Action Buttons - these buttons allow the Asset Manager to perform individual or bulk actions on the Potential Asset(s).
+- Action Buttons - These buttons allow the Asset Manager to perform individual or bulk actions on the Potential Asset(s).
 See 'Potential Asset Action Buttons' below for more information

 Potential Asset Action Buttons

-Clicking the 'New Asset' button will open a blank Asset Form in a prompt.
-The following fields will be automatically populated from the Potential Asset List: Acquisition Date (Date), Current Cost (Detail Amount), and Location (Detail Location).
-Complete the Asset Form then Save & Close the record to complete the New Asset process.
+The 'New Asset' button will open a blank Asset form in a prompt.
+The following fields will be automatically populated from the Potential Asset list: Acquisition Date (Date), Acquisition Cost (Detail Amount), and Location (Detail Location).
+Complete the Asset form then 'Save and Close' the record to complete the New Asset process.

 Add to Existing Asset

 The existing Asset row will become gray when selected, then the User can click the 'Add to Asset' button to complete the Add to Asset process.

-Clicking the 'Reclassify' button will open the 'Reclassify' prompt.
-This action should be used when the transaction was incorrectly assigned to the Potential Asset Trigger Account.
-The User has two options: update the original transaction, or create a reclassifying entry.
-First, select the New Account in the selector.
-Then make you reclassifying entry selection.
+The 'Reclassify' button should be used when the transaction was incorrectly assigned to the Potential Asset Trigger Account.
+The User has two options when the 'Reclassify' prompt opens: update the Original Transaction or create a Reclassifying Entry.
 If 'Create Reclassifying Entry' is selected, the 'Reclassifying Entry Date' field will also appear to set the date of the new entry.
-Click the 'Process' button to complete the Reclassify process.

 If multiple Potential Assets are checked on the Potential Assets list, bulk actions can be performed on the selected Potential Assets in the top of the Potential Assets list.
-The Actions are identical to the Actions described above, with the lone difference being on the 'New Asset' bulk action.
+The actions are identical to the actions described above with the only difference being on the 'New Asset' bulk action.